SEER Cause-specific Death Classification

 To capture deaths related to the specific cancer but not coded as such, the SEER cause-specific death classification variables are defined by taking into account causes of deaths in conjunction with tumor sequence (i.e., only one tumor or the first of subsequent tumors), site of the original cancer diagnosis, comorbidities (e.g., AIDS and/or site-related diseases).

 The SEER Cause-specific Death Classification definitions have changed over time.
-The previous coding system for SEER 1973-2007 Data is available.
+The previous coding system for 1973-2007 SEER Research Data (November 2009 Submission) is available.

 There are two variables in the SEER data for estimating cause-specific survival probability due to ‘cancer’ or due to ‘other-causes’.
 The idea is to use these variables independently to estimate survival of specified cause of death (e.g. cancer, non-cancer).
 The ‘SEER cause-specific death classification’ variable is used to obtain cancer-specific survival probability for a given cohort of cancer patients.
 While, ‘SEER other cause of death classification’ variable is used to obtain the other-cause survival probability for the same cohort of patients.
 In the first variable, (SEER cause-specific death classification) deaths attributed to the cancer of interest are treated as events and deaths from other causes are treated as censored observation.
 The event of interest in the second variable (the ‘SEER other cause of death classification’) is the reverse, i.e., deaths attributed to causes other than cancer are treated as events and deaths from cancer are treated as censored observation.
 The causes of deaths codes are the same in both variables.
-Also, these variables have a cause of death classification of 'N/A not first tumor', which is coded with Sequence numbers 02-59 or 62-87.
+Also, these variables have a cause of death classification of 'N/A not first tumor', which is coded for all primaries that are not sequence numbers 0 or 1.

 The following tables show causes of death codes which are treated as deaths for a respective cancer site.
 Separate tables are provided for ICD-8, ICD-9, ICD-10 coding systems.